This rich and creamy beer ice cream is inspired by Häagen-Dazs’® stout chocolate pretzel ice cream. It’s a perfect Game Day dessert!

 Recently, I saw something that stopped me in my tracks.

-Häagen-Dazs’ new spirits line of ice cream— and in particular, the stout chocolate pretzel flavor.
+Häagen-Dazs’ new Spirits collection of ice cream— and in particular, the stout chocolate pretzel flavor.

 Sweet chocolate and salty pretzel mixed with slightly bitter notes of stout beer– it sounded incredible.